NilayaRakesh/Bookstore-SpringBoot-REST-DemoApp/README.md

 1. `CatalogItem`: any product in the bookstore is a catalogItem.
 Fields are `catalogItemId`(Primary Key, Auto generated Sequence), `createdAt`(Date), `updatedAt`(Date)

-2. `Book`: fields which map to a specific isbn.
+2. `Book`: fields which map to a specific isbn(or book).
 Fields are `catalogItemId`(Primary Key, Foreign Key referencing CatalogItem), `isbn`(String, unique, not null), `title`(String, not null), `author`(String not null)

 3. `Sku`: Sku stores stock and price data for a catalogItem.
 Fields are `skuId`(Primary Key, Auto generated Sequence),